AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates/sak-templates.md

 ```

 The full config for the segarc tool is below.
-The yellow lines show the parts (records/maps) that are overwritten:
+The yellow lines show the dictionaries that are overridden:

-- the `show` config
+- the `show` config dictionary
-- the `segments` config
+- the `segments` config dictionary

 !!!
 Note "The tool to replace parts of is selected by the `id: ` field"